 Lymphadenectomy/lymph node dissection.
 During this procedure, the surgeon may remove lymph nodes in the pelvis and paraortic areas.

 Omentectomy.
 This is surgery to remove the thin tissue that covers the stomach and intestines.

 Cytoreductive/debulking surgery.
 This surgery is used for women with metastatic cancer, which is cancer that has spread to another part of the body.
 The goal of cytoreductive surgery is to remove as much tumor as is safely possible.
 This may include removing tissue from nearby organs, such as the spleen, liver, and part of the small bowel or colon.
 This may involve removing part of each of these organs.
 This procedure can help reduce a person’s symptoms.
 It may help increase the effectiveness of other treatment, such as chemotherapy, given after surgery to control the disease that remains.
 If the disease has spread beyond the ovaries, fallopian tubes, or peritoneum, doctors may use chemotherapy to shrink the tumor before cytoreductive or debulking surgery.
 This is called neoadjuvant chemotherapy.

 Debulking surgery should be performed by an experienced gynecologic oncologist.
 Talk with your doctor before surgery about the risks and benefits of this procedure.
-Ask about the surgeon’s experience with debulking surgery for your type of cancer.
+Ask about the surgeon’s experience with debulking surgery.

 Side effects of surgery

 Surgery causes short-term pain and tenderness.
 If there is pain, the doctor will prescribe an appropriate medication.
 For several days after the operation, you may have difficulty emptying your bladder (urinating) and/or having bowel movements.